gregdeterding/raspberrypi-googledocs/README.md

 - To edit your cron settings run

 `crontab -l`
-- To run your script every hour minute change the line to
+- To run your script every minute change the line to

 ` * * * * * python3 /home/pi/yourPiProject/post_pi_status.py`